 All used BMW Air Injection Valves listed on Breakeryard.com are tested, original (OEM) manufacturer parts and come with a 14 day money back guarantee.
-Breakeryard.com list used car parts for BMW are from premium breaker yards from across the UK, saving you up to 80% compared to main dealer prices.
+Breakeryard.com list cheap new OES or aftermarket car parts at discounted prices and used OEM car parts up to 80% cheaper than main dealer prices for BMW from premium breaker yards from across the UK.

 About Air Injection Valves

 The BMW air injection valve is a small but important part of the car's air intake system.
 Its job is to allow air from the air pump to enter the exhaust system whilst stopping the reverse flow of exhaust fumes back into the air intake system.

 The BMW air injection valve is usually found in the plastic housing between the engine and the air filter.
 It is attached to the BMW air hose which is connected to the air flow sensor which is attached to the BMW air filter box.

 It is imperative that the engine is supplied with the correct amount of clean, filtered air.
 Air needs to be as clean as possible before it mixes with the fuel and burns in the cylinders of the engine.
 The BMW air injection valve plays a part in this process by ensuring fumes do not go back into the engine.
 This type of valve is known as a check valve, because it checks or stops the flow of gas in one direction.
 It has an important part to play in the overall performance of the engine, enabling it to work as efficiently and effectively as possible.
 By stopping exhaust fumes from re-entering the car's air intake system, the BMW air injection valve helps to prevent damage to the engine.